-- The dried Leaf Powder is taken in a dose of 1-3 gram.
+- The dried Leaf Powder is taken in a dose of 1-3 grams.

 - Fresh juice can be consumed in a dose of 5-20 ml.

 Health Benefits of Nyctanthes arbortristis

-Every part of Nyctanthes arbortristis is used for medicinal purpose due to health benefitting properties.
+Every part of Nyctanthes arbortristis is used for medicinal purposes due to health benefitting properties.
 The seeds are used in the treatment of piles.
-The decoction of flowers, and leaf is used in the treatment of gout.
+The decoction of flowers and leaves are used in the treatment of gout.
 Leaves juice is given in case of dry cough.

-The paste of leaves is used externally in the treatment of the skin related troubles specifically in the treatment of ringworm.
+The paste of leaves is used externally in the treatment of skin-related troubles specifically in the treatment of ringworm.
 The young leaves are used as a female tonic.
 Due to the hypoglycemic effect, it is also useful in diabetes.

 Parijat has acute, and sub-acute anti-inflammatory activity.
 It is found to inhibit the inflammation produced by immunological methods.

 In scientific studies, the decoction of Parijat leaf is found to have anti-hepatotoxic activity against carbon tetrachloride (CCl4) induced hepatotoxicity.

 Calms the mind

 The leaves, flowers, seeds, and barks of N. arbortristis exhibits significant, and dose-dependent prolongation of onset, and duration of sleep.

-It decreases dopamine, and increase the serotonin level, and thus show CNS depressant activity.
+It decreases dopamine, and increases the serotonin level, and thus shows CNS depressant activity.